WomenWhoCode/WWCodeBarcelona/Android Workshop/README.md

 ### Step 1: Install Java

-* Open a Terminal:
+#### Verify if java is installed:
+You will need to open a Terminal.
   - Windows: go to the search (at the bottom left in Windows 10) and type `cmd`.
 You will see a program in the list, select it.
   - Linux: ctr + alt + T or look for the app Terminal
   - Mac: look for the app Terminal (often inside tools??)
 * Check if you have java installed, type in the command line (Terminal):

  `java -version` or `which java`

 If you get a message displaying a path or a version of java, you can skip to step 2 because it means that you already have java installed.

-* Installation
+#### Installation
  - Linux (Ubuntu or Mint):

         ```